Nickelodeon Schweiz

 In March 2010, Nick was rebranded.
 From 1 January 2011 until 30 September 2014, Nickelodeon Switzerland timeshared with Comedy Central.

-Before Nickelodeon Switzerland was launched as a TV channel it was a 7-hour programming block on the Swiss channel SF2 which used to broadcast from 28 September 1998 -16 September 2003 but was replaced by another programming block called Junior.
+Before Nickelodeon Switzerland was launched as a TV channel it was a 7-hour programming block on the Swiss channel SF2 which used to broadcast from 28 September 1998 -16 September 2003 after the shutdown of the German channel on 31 May 1998.
+It was replaced by another programming block called Junior.

 Since 1 October 2021, the channel has been run by CH Media under license from Paramount, timesharing with the new channel 7+ Family.

-Current programming

-Nickelodeon Switzerland airs the same programming as Nickelodeon Germany and Austria the channel also airs a programming block called NickNight in evening hours which is also distributed in Austria & previously Germany.